autra/ds-dlc-theme-switcher/README.md

 ## Publish

-Use "Don't starve mod tools".
+Use "Don't starve mod tools", but make a folder without the .git.